Laura Jasinski, Executive Director

 Contact Sasha if you are interested in scheduling a corporate volunteer event or attending the next open volunteer day.
 Please note that group volunteer days are typically scheduled one month in advance.

 Email: firstname.lastname@example.org Phone: (617) 300-8173

-Lucy started at the CRC after graduating from Wesleyan University with a double major in Mathematics and Art and a certificate in Environmental Studies.
-An interest in the environment and livable, sustainable cities led Lucy to the CRC, where she is managing communications and helping coordinate advocacy.
-She is thrilled to be applying her skills and experience to improving urban green space and connecting people with the natural elements of our city.
+An interest in the environment and livable, sustainable cities led Lucy to the CRC, where she manages communications, including social media, website pages, and print materials, and also coordinates advocacy.
+She graduated from Wesleyan University with a double major in Mathematics and Studio Art and a certificate in Environmental Studies and loves applying her skills and experience to improving urban green space and connecting people with the natural elements of our city.
 You may find Lucy biking along the Charles River any day of the week!

 Contact Lucy if you have questions about advocacy.

 Paul Cirillo, Projects & Events Assistant